Merging Rate of Opinions via Optimal Transport on Random Measures: Merging rate of Bayesian nonparametric models

 In this section we study the impact of the discount parameter $\sigma$ of a generalized gamma CRM, that is, the effect of using a normalized generalized gamma CRM instead of a Dirichlet process in model~\eqref{eq:model}.
-As in the case of Gamma CRMs, we first prove that the posterior is a Cox CRM and find the expression of its Cox scaled CRM (Proposition~\ref{th:gengamma_posteriori}), which is used for the expression of the OT distance between the posteriors in Corollary~\ref{th:wass_gengamma_post}.
+As in the case of Gamma CRMs, we first prove that the posterior is a Cox CRM and find the expression of its Cox scaled CRM (Proposition~\ref{th:gengamma_posteriori}), which is used to express the OT distance between the posteriors in Corollary~\ref{th:wass_gengamma_post}.
 We then develop an in-depth asymptotic study of the OT distance as the number of observations diverge.
-Since the L\'evy intensities depend on a latent variable $U=U_n$, we first need to unravel its asymptotic behaviour, which crucially depends on the number of distinct observations $k=k_n$ (Theorem~\ref{th:latent}).
-This gives us the means to study its implications on the behaviour on the merging of opinions (Theorem~\ref{th:wass_rates} and Proposition~\ref{th:wass_rates_continuous}).
+Since the L\'evy intensities depend on a latent variable $U=U_n$, we first need to unravel its asymptotic behavior, which crucially depends on the number of distinct observations $k=k_n$ (Theorem~\ref{th:latent}).
+This gives us the means to study its implications on the behavior on the merging of opinions (Theorem~\ref{th:wass_rates} and Proposition~\ref{th:wass_rates_continuous}).

+Recall that $(x_1^*,\dots, x_k^*)$ are the $k \le n$ distinct observations in $(x_1,\dots,x_n)$.
 We show that the posterior is a Cox CRM with the same technique used in Section~\ref{sec:dp} for the gamma CRM.
 We define